All co-pays and patient fees are due at the time of service.

 - ACA/Qualified Health Plan Enrollment

-MedData patient advocates are here to help, please call them at 503.435.6332.
+Parallon Eligibility Advocates are here to help, contact them for assistance at 503.435.6332.
 They are also very knowledgeable in other programs such as:

 Representation at Hearing